Emergent-Reputation/Core/README.md

 1. How do we prevent the contract from being ddosed or sybil attacked?
 2. Privacy: How, if even possible, do we want to esnure the web-of-trust will remain private?
 This seems impossible but need to look into ZK Proofs.
 3. Is a contract the best place to pin the CIDs?

+## Possible things that can be built
+1. Web3 Twitter
+2. Web3 Facebook
+3. Web3 Dating App